 Also, I love to frost brownies to give it a nice layer of creamy texture.
 Try pairing with my super simple peanut butter frosting or this dark chocolate coconut frosting.
 Make sure to frost when the brownies are completely cooled down.

 And if you really feel like a treat, then you can chop the brownies in smaller cubes and use them to top ice cream.
-Then, garnish with vegan whipped cream and a tahini caramel for a delicious dessert.
+Then, garnish with vegan whipped cream and a tahini caramel or a vegan chocolate sauce for a delicious dessert.

 Once completely cooled down at room temperature, then slice and transfer to a air-tight container so they don't dry out.
 They are fine at room temperature for about 24 hours, but after that, transfer to the fridge.

 They can also be frozen for up to 3 months!
 Let them thaw overnight in the fridge before enjoying.